sedenardi/ebike/gps/README.md

 You can recreate the final files using `runner.js`.
 Each of the shifts is defined in the `runs` variable with information necessary to pass to the files used to split, process, and combine the files.
 Most notably is the `zoneBoundingBox` variable, with contains the coordinates used to determine whether the delivery person is at the restaurant or not.

 Ensure you have the at least Node.js 8 LTS installed on your system.
 With your command line in this directory, you can edit `runner.js` accordingly to run through any of the routes (`20180113`, `20180204`, or `20180214`), at any of the steps described in the previous section.
+For example, if you want to rerun `routes.js`, uncomment out line 66 and comment lines 67-69 and run `node runner`.